emre-serdar/blog-web-app/README.md

 # blog-web-app
-A blog website with React,js, Next.js, Graphql, TailwindCSS and SASS
+A blog website with React,js, Next.js, GraphQL, TailwindCSS and SASS